mitchelljustin/pragmatic-lightning/index.md

 ## Pay the invoice

-Once your channel is officially open, you can finally purchase a weather report from your API.
+Once your channel is officially opened, you can purchase a weather report from your API.

 First fire off a request for a weather report.